googlefonts/how-to-hint-variable-fonts/README.md

 4. Maintain white space between middle bars in all variations.

-The Autohinter is able to do 1 2 and 3, but has no stragety for 4.
+The Autohinter is able to do 1 2 and 3, but has no strategy for 4.
 Maintaining white space is critical to ensure the glyph is kept open and readable.
-It is often easier and faster to rehint more complex glyphs from scratch, with a clear stragety in mind, rather than edit the autohinter code.
+It is often easier and faster to re-hint more complex glyphs from scratch, with a clear strategy in mind, rather than edit the autohinter code.

 ![LatinAutohinter](https://github.com/googlefonts/how-to-vtt/blob/main/Images/HintYen.gif)

 **Step 1: Baseline and Cap Height Control**

 Choose the YShift Tool from the Toolbar.
 Position the ‘blue circle’, directly over point 12, and right click.
 With the right mouse button held down, drag to the right to select ‘round to grid’ then release.
-The Yen is defined in the  ‘Figure’ category, and the baseline cvt for the figure category will be choosen automatically.
+The Yen is defined in the  ‘Figure’ category, and the baseline cvt for the figure category will be chosen automatically.

 **YAnchor (12, 12)** Moves point 12 to the control value listed in the ‘Control Program’, that corresponds to the Figure baseline, (cvt #12) and rounds this point to a grid line.